AkinoriKahata/AkkyForClass/practiceMarkDown.md

 ### Code analysis of Each feature
 (1) The relationship dom0 and domU
 a. eventchannel
 - Since domU can not use hypercall, there is a mechanism which can enables domU to communicate with dom0.
-- each domain can communicate via event_chnnel.
+Eeach domain can communicate via event_chnnel.
 This channel managed by event_fifo.c.

 #### example code from event_channel.c
 ```